GNU variants: Hurd kernel

-Hurd is one of two official kernels developed for the GNU system, and was the exclusive official kernel before Linux-libre also became an official GNU package.
 Debian GNU/Hurd was discussed for a release as technology preview with Debian 7.0 Wheezy, however these plans were discarded due to the immature state of the system.
 However the maintainers of Debian GNU/Hurd decided to publish an unofficial release on the release date of Debian 7.0.
 Debian GNU/Hurd is not considered yet to provide the performance and stability expected from a production system.
-Among the open issues are incomplete implementation of Java and X.org graphical user interfaces and limited hardware driver support.
-About two thirds of the Debian packages have been ported to Hurd.
+Debian GNU/Hurd added support for the x86-64 architecture in the release for 2025, Hurd having integrated NetBSD's disk driver via its Rump kernel feature.
+As of March 21, 2026, about three quarters of the Debian packages have been ported to Hurd.